There are two species of beaver in North America; the North American and the mountain. Somebody asked me if they were both species of mammals.

 Please read on if you want to learn more about the characteristics that beavers share with other mammals.

 If you or someone you know loves beavers, look at my favorite beaver gifts on Amazon.

 One of the characteristics that all mammals have is that they have a backbone inside their body.
 However, it is not just mammals that have a backbone.

-Other animals such as fish, amphibians, reptiles, and birds also have a backbone.
+Other animals, such as fish, amphibians, reptiles, and birds, have a backbone.
 Animals with a backbone are called vertebrates.

 There is another group of animals called invertebrates.
 These are animals that don’t have a backbone inside their body.
-Examples include single-celled organisms, earthworms, starfish, octopus, snails, clams, insects, and spiders.
+Examples include single-celled organisms, earthworms, starfish, octopuses, snails, clams, insects, and spiders.

 Beavers are classed as vertebrates with a backbone inside their bodies.
 The spinal cord is surrounded by cartilage or bone.

 Another characteristic that mammals have is mammary glands.
 The name mammal is taken from the Latin word mamma, which means breast, and was popularised by Carl Linnaeus, a Swedish botanist and zoologist.